pubmob-com/pubmob/index.md

   <p>
   PubMob provides you with hands-on opportunities to learn by doing, and to do by collaborating online.
-Join a virtual PubMob session run by an experienced "tender" who will guide you and up to five other developers.
+Join a virtual PubMob session run by an experienced
+   {{ site.session-lead-term}} who will guide you and up to five other developers.
   </p>
   <p>
-    Your tender is one of a number of <a href="/pubs">virtual PubMob pub owners</a> who will be providing short sessions focused on either helping you learn new technologies & techniques, or on helping you build something.
+    Your {{ site.session-lead-term }} is one of a number of <a href="/pubs">virtual PubMob pub owners</a> who will be providing short sessions focused on either helping you learn new technologies & techniques, or on helping you build something.
 Come see what <a href="/offerings">we have on tap</a>!
   </p>
 </section>